 The Copyright Licensing Office (CLO) assists faculty, staff, and students at Brigham Young University with the many facets of copyright.
 Their website, copyright.byu.edu, includes an online tutorial covering the basics of copyright, fair use evaluation assistance, tools for obtaining permission to use copyright-protected materials, and the official university copyright policy.
-In general, you should not copy more than 10% of a book in order to comply with copyright law.
-If you would like to have an entire book available for your students, you can utilize the university's Course Reserve system (see page 23).

 Below is an email message sent to all faculty and staff from the university's General Counsel: